MauriBian/Kavak-IA/README.md

 ### Configuration Steps

 1. Create a `.env` file in the `microservices/Agent` directory with the Agent Service variables
+2. Create a `.env` file in the `microservices/MessageHandler` directory with the Message Handler Service variables
-2. For production deployment:
+3. For production deployment:
    - Change all default passwords
    - Update the MongoDB connection strings with your production database
-   - Use secure credentials for RabbitMQ
+   - Use secure credentials for RabbitMQ and Twilio
+   - Configure Twilio account credentials (TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN)
+   - Configure Jina API credentials (JINA_API_KEY)
    - Consider using Docker secrets for sensitive information
-3. Create a ''

 ### Important Notes
 - All services are configured to use the default credentials for development